Clair3/EarthNet2022-test/README.md

 # EarthNet2022

 ### Context
 Forecasting the state of vegetation in response to climate and weather events is a major challenge.
 Requena and al. (2021) [1] define the land surface forecasting task as a strongly guided video prediction task where the objective is to forecast the vegetation developing at very fine resolution using topography and weather variables to guide the prediction and design a first dataset for this task, the EarthNet2021 dataset.
-Several papers have addressed this issue, namely [2, 3] on the EarthNet2021 dataset, and [4] focusing instead on Africa (freshly accepted! :D, the pdf is in the repository, waiting for the arxiv link).
+Several papers have addressed this issue, namely [2, 3] on the EarthNet2021 dataset, and [4] focusing instead on Africa (freshly accepted!:D).
 See [4] for more details on the project.

 ### EarthNet2022, a new brand dataset
 EarthNet2022 is a new dataset, with a better cloud masking and new variables (Landsat climatology NDVI and Sentinel - 1 vegetation index), relevant for environnemental science.
 Additionnally, the data (from different sources) are irregularly sampled time series.
 This is the main different from the previous dataset, where the data where 10 dayly interpolated, which is very easy to train deep learning models but hides the actual dynamics of the system.